MathildeJ/Fantasy_Bakes/README.md

 #### Build your own landing page

 You might have noticed that when a visitor wishes to start a session they are put in a queue and, by default, have to wait for an agent to take the call to be able to navigate within the session.
-We would like our customer to be aware that they are in the queue (a red banner automatically displays this information) but also for a session to start automatically on our own customised page.
+We would like our customers to be aware that they are in the queue (a red banner automatically displays this information) but also for a session to start automatically on our own customised page.

 In order to use such a page, we first need to remove the red banner blocking the session:
 ```